Spring Pond Start-Up – Zamzows store

 Spring Pond Start-Up

-When Spring starts to bring in the warmer weather, this is time to get outside and begin enjoying the water gardening season.
+When Spring starts to bring in warmer weather, this is time to get outside and begin enjoying the water gardening season.
 Your pond has been dormant all winter and needs a little care to make it beautiful.
 Follow these ten simple steps to prepare your pond for success.

 Inspect your pond